 Adapted from a pamphlet published by the League of Women Voters Education Fund in 1980

-Every four years, the Electoral College, a little known feature of our Constitution, enjoys a fleeting movement of fame.
-About six weeks after the long grind of the presidential election is over, the 538 members of the college meet in their respective states to perform their sole constitutional function: to elect the President and Vice-President of the United States.
+Every four years, the Electoral College, a little-known feature of our Constitution, enjoys a fleeting movement of fame.
+About six weeks after the long grind of the presidential election is over, the 538 college members meet in their respective states to perform their sole constitutional function: to elect the President and Vice-President of the United States.

 How It Works

-The Constitution authorizes each state to appoint a number of electors equal to the number of representatives plus senators that the state has in Congress.
-To this total of 435 plus 100, the Twenty-Third Amendment added three for the District of Columbia-the same number of electors as the least populous state-bringing the total of the college to 538 members.
+The Constitution authorizes each state to appoint several electors equal to the number of representatives plus senators that the state has in Congress.
+To this total of 435 plus 100, the Twenty-Third Amendment added three for the District of Columbia — the same number of electors as the least populous state — bringing the college to 538 members.

 The Constitution is silent on how a state is to choose its electors.
-In the early years, legislatures adopted several methods: appointment by legislature, election by the people on the statewide basis, or a combination of these methods.
+In the early years, legislatures adopted several methods: appointment by the legislature, election by the people statewide, or a combination of these methods.
 But by 1836, almost every state was using a popular vote system.

 On election day, when voters in each state go to the polls, each one casts a ballot for the slate of presidential electors who are pledged to support the candidate the voter prefers.
-These slates have been selected by political parties, through conventions, committees or primaries.
-When a candidate is not a nominee of a party, the slate is named through a petition filed with the required number of signatures.
+Political parties have selected these slates through conventions, committees or primaries.
+When a candidate is not a party nominee, the slate is named through a petition filed with the required signatures.

 In some states, only the names of the presidential and vice-presidential candidates appear on the ballot, masking the fact that voters are choosing electors rather than voting directly for the candidates.
 In the other states, both candidates and electors are identified.

-Results of the mid-December vote in each state are sent to Congress to be counted on January 6, in the presence of the newly elected Senate and House of Representatives.
-If one candidate for the office of President (and one candidate for the office of Vice-President) gets 270 votes-a majority of the total numbers of 538 electors-a President has been elected.
+Results of the mid-December vote in each state are sent to Congress to be counted on January 6 in the presence of the newly elected Senate and House of Representatives.
+If one candidate for the office of President (and one candidate for the office of Vice-President) gets 270 votes — a majority of the 538 electors — a President has been elected.

 If it is apparent after the November election that no candidate is assured of a majority of electors' votes, the period from the general election to the December vote of the Electoral College may become a time of intense political horse-trading.
 A candidate who has only a few electoral votes may use those votes as bargaining chips with other candidates in exchange for influence over their policies and appointments.
 George Wallace's, running for President in 1968, expected to play that role, but when Richard Nixon, the Republican candidate, won a clear-cut electoral majority, Wallace's bargaining power was lost.